Nikolichnik/whispertrace/README.md

 # WhisperTrace

-A simple **membership inference attack (MIA)** POC on a word-level LSTM language model trained on synthetic or web-scraped text.
+A simple **membership inference attack (MIA)** POC on a word-level LSTM language model trained on synthetic or web-scraped corpora.
 It demonstrates how an attacker can determine whether a specific sentence was part of the training data used to train a language model - an operation relevant to the IP protection of text data.

 ![](./whispertrace.png)